joseeden/joeden/docs/005-Cybersecurity/009-Incident-Response/012-Single-Point-of-Failure-Analysis.md

 ## Personnel Succession Planning

-An often overlooked aspect of business continuity planning is personnel succession planning.
-IT operations depend on highly skilled team members who develop, configure, and maintain systems and processes.
-IT leadership should collaborate with human resources to identify essential team members and potential successors for their positions.
-This proactive approach ensures that when someone leaves the organization, management has already considered potential replacements and ideally provided those successors with necessary professional development.
+## Personnel Succession Planning

+Personnel succession planning is a crucial but often overlooked part of business continuity, ensuring key roles are maintained within IT operations.

+- IT leadership should work with HR to identify essential team members.
+- Plan for potential successors to key roles in case of turnover.
+- Provide successors with necessary training and development.
+- Ensures continuity when key personnel leave the organization.